What was it like to be there while the New Testament was being written and compiled?

 It is hoped that many efforts are working towards this goal, but the goal of The Messiah Scrolls is to help to stir up its readers’ interest in once more engaging with the many questions raised by the foundational documents of our faith.

 Aware of the significant amount of existing lay beliefs and academic scholarship with respect to our Testaments, we are seeking editorial annotated contributions.
-If you interpretatively disagree with a particular scene or scenario within a chapter, or find it necessary to rewrite a scene or add an entirely new chapter – please – we welcome your insights and contributions.
-The hard copy of The Messiah Scrolls, second edition, to be printed in 2015, will contain all annotations accepted by a board of editors.
+If you interpretatively disagree with a particular scene or scenario within a chapter, or find it necessary to amend a scene or create a revised version or just adding a comment – please – we welcome your insights and contributions.
+The hard copy of The Messiah Scrolls, second edition, to be printed in 2020, will contain all annotations accepted by a board of editors.

 In The Messiah Scrolls, currently a “Truth within Fiction” E-literature novel about the first Christians and the origin of their community – an online web-book launched on this website – there will be a wide ranging and thorough attempt to understand how Apostle John, leading a dozen rag-tag apostles under their cult leader, Jesus, built hundreds of Messiah Communities that established Christianity as the dominant individual, social, cultural and economic force in both the ancient and the modern world, 2000 years in the future.